-Dr Zoe McVinnie is a Lecturer in the department of Psychology teaching on a range of undergraduate and postgraduate psychology modules.
+Dr Zoe McVinnie is a Senior Lecturer in the department of Psychology teaching on a range of undergraduate and postgraduate psychology modules.
 She also conducts research in the areas of physical activity and mental health.

 In 2014, Zoe graduated from Nottingham Trent University with a MSc in Psychology.
 She then obtained her MSc in Sport and Exercise Psychology at Sheffield Hallam University in 2015.
 She completed her PhD in physical activity and health at Loughborough University in 2019.
 Zoe worked as a Research Associate at Nottingham Trent University on a project evaluation funded by Rethink Mental Illness and Sport England.
 The project aims to explore ways to overcome barriers that prevent people severely affected by mental illness from engaging in physical activity by embedding physical activities into peer support groups.

 Zoe’s research interests include: